 Osaka Itinerary: 3 Days or More

-If you’ve found yourself in the amazing position of filling up 3 days in Osaka (or more), we’ve compiled the very best of Osaka attractions and tours for you to enjoy.
+If you’ve found yourself in the amazing position of filling up 3 days in Osaka (or more), we’ve compiled the very best of attractions to prove that this city wins the Kyoto vs Osaka debate.
 This is the perfect 3-day itinerary for a short trip to Osaka!

 Expo ‘70 Commemorative Park